 TV Tower, April 2013.
 My six-night stay in Berlin was a memorable one for a few reasons.
-I rarely treat myself to fancy hotels, but when S and I booked this city break, we decided to get a swanky place right on Alexanderplatz, Berlin’s mammoth public square.
+I rarely treat myself to fancy hotels, but when S and I booked this city break we decided to get a swanky place right on Alexanderplatz, Berlin’s mammoth public square.
 It was a great central location, just a four-minute walk from Berliner Fernsehturm (The TV Tower).
 Climbing up to its lofty top floor, we were met with menacing grey skies, which rendered the resulting views pleasingly moody.
 I can still recall standing there gazing out across Germany’s capital, excited by the prospect of all the places we’d yet to discover.
-It was the first day of our trip and neither of us had any idea it would be our final holiday together.
+It was the first day of our trip and neither of us had any idea it would be our final adventure together.

 Holocaust Memorial, April 2013.
 From Hitler’s Bunker and the Topography of Terror to Brandenburg Gate and The Reichstag, Berlin stands as a fascinating legacy of The Second World War.
 There are countless museums, a hatful of memorials and several excellent walking tours.
 And yet few of these experiences prove as sobering as the simplicity of The Holocaust Memorial (Memorial to the Murdered Jews of Europe).
 A 4.7-acre complex of concrete slabs unveiled in 2004; construction took eighteen months and came at a cost of twenty five million Euros.
 For me, a wander through its narrow alleys was a strange and disconcerting experience, dwarfed as I was by endless rows of what felt like unmarked gravestones.
 For many it’s a detached and vague affair, so those seeking context and clarity can pay a visit to the site’s underground information centre.